owldance/hootNAS/live-boot/README.md

 user scenarios as possible.
 This is a impossible task, and therefore there some customization is nessesary.

-ubuntu has made its own fork of `live-boot` called `casper`, which is used by canonical for their own ubuntu live distros.
+Canonical has made its own fork of `live-boot` called `casper`, which is used for their own ubuntu live distros.
 However `casper` lacks detailed documentation and is therefore not used in this project.

 TODO: `live-boot` does not support zfs, therefore btrfs is used for persitence.